pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"yield-outside-function"+OR+"E0105")

 ### [E0107](#E0107) (nonexistent-operator)<a name="E0107"></a>
-Use of the non-existent %s operator
+Use of the non-existent %s operator.

 Used when you attempt to use the C-style pre-increment orpre-decrement operator -- and ++, which doesn't exist in Python.

 **:x: Incorrect code**